-In the summer of 2016, I worked with the education rangers at Sherwood Pines to develop a free technology toolkits for use at Forestry Commission sites.
+In the summer of 2016, I worked with the education rangers at Sherwood Pines to develop a free technology toolkits for use at Forestry England sites.
 One Best Photo is an outcome from this partnership and is a resource that can be used with early years and primary aged children.
 In the planning pack, teachers learn how to teach photography skills to young learners whilst children capture the relationship between people, wildlife and timber.
-This resource is available for free on iTunes and the education rangers at Sherwood Pines are welcoming groups to their forest to use this pack for free.
+This resource is available for free on Apple Books and the education rangers at Sherwood Pines are welcoming groups to their forest to use this pack for free.
 All you need to do it pack up your iPad devices and get your group to the forest!

 Since publishing, One Best Photo has made its away to classes around the UK and across the world.
 Recently, Polly Youngs attended one of the many events One Best Photo has featured at and was inspired to use it with her nursery class.
 Polly tells a story of using One Best Photo in her setting where children used Pic Collage and the iPad camera.
-She then arranged a trip to their local Forestry Commission site to apply these skills and capture striking images of people, wildlife and timber; the three key principles of the Forestry Commission.
+She then arranged a trip to their local Forestry England site to apply these skills and capture striking images of people, wildlife and timber; the three key principles of the Forestry Commission.

 Thank you for writing in and sharing this work with me Polly, over to you!